-Due to the COVID 19 pandemic this course will be taught in a combined synchronous and asynchronous mode.
-The course will meet as scheduled for a live lecture at 9:45 AM on Mondays and Thursdays.
-This lecture will be approximately 45 minutes.
-The class will then be divided into work groups of 5 students each.
-Problems from the online Guided Explorations and/or Smartwork/other associated with required textbook will be assigned to be completed.
-Students are encouraged to work in groups via our Zoom room using the available breakout rooms provided by the instructor.
-During the group work, instructor might stop by your group - as they would in a live class, and you can always message the instructor if you have questions - just as you would raise your hand in a classroom.
-There will be a class wrap up period, and opportunity to ask questions and additional interaction from 10:45 AM to 11 AM.
-The class work will always be due at 11:59 PM of the class meeting day.
-In other words, problems associated with a February 1 meeting date will be due at 11:59 PM on February 1.
+This course will be taught in a synchronous mode.
+The course will meet as scheduled for a live lecture from at 9:45am - 11:00am on Mondays and Thursdays.

+This lecture will be approximately 1:00 with the last 15 minutes reserved for questions, in-class assignments, etc. The class might be divided into work groups of 5 students each.

+Based on your lectures and textbooks, problems from the online Guided Explorations and/or Smartwork/other associated with required textbook will be assigned to be completed.

+This class wrap up period, and opportunity to ask questions and additional interaction from 10:45 am to 11 am.
 Additional lecture material may be posted via Bb to complement in-class live learning.
 Additional readings may also be distributed.